 Even if some insurance companies have a “take it or leave it” policy, you should feel empowered to negotiate higher reimbursement rates for behavioral health.
 Merely taking a proactive approach will set you apart from others within the network.
 Pay equity in the behavioral health industry would be easy if it weren’t for federal antitrust constraints preventing you from citing other provider’s fees in your negotiations.
 You will need to prove you are an asset by doing a little extra legwork.

-Negotiating Reimbursement Rates: Where to Start
+Negotiating Reimbursement Rates with Insurance Companies: Where to Start

 One of the first steps to negotiating higher reimbursement rates for behavioral health is building relationships.
 Start with your provider relations representative, with that person’s manager, and anyone else you can find within the insurance company’s provider relations group.
 At a minimum, set up biannual—quarterly is better—check in meetings.
 The meetings will give you a chance to get an update on the insurance network, any changes to upcoming programs or legislation, and to give them an update on your practice.
 This isn’t the time to play hardball, it is the time to make friends.
 Get a little personal—ask them questions, find out more about them—anything to build the relationship.
 This is the person who will go to bat for you when you ask for the increase.
 This also makes it easier for you, as you should feel more comfortable, when you reach the next phase.